chef-boneyard/chef-web-docs-2016/includes_dsl_ohai/includes_dsl_ohai_method_require.rst

    end

-|ohai| will attempt to fully qualify the name of any class by prepending ``Chef::`` to the loaded class.
+|ohai| will attempt to fully qualify the name of any class by prepending ``Ohai::`` to the loaded class.
 For example both:

 .. code-block:: ruby

-   require Chef::Mixin::ShellOut
+   require Ohai::Mixin::ShellOut

 and: